 The global tax reform is an example of better international cooperation to solve a global issue.
 Three basic principles guide the tax reform worldwide: a territorial system, transparency, and equality of treatment.
 However, divergence will continue regarding tax rates, which will not be harmonized.
 Governments are also attacking the issue of taxing technological companies with the idea of tax revenues (2-3%) rather than profits, which are hard to assess for a single territory.
 However, individual initiatives are likely to create political confrontation and retaliation, as it is the case today between the US and France on such an issue.

 The arrival of the millennials as consumers and employees force companies to reassess their approach to products and markets.
 This new generation is driven by "Meism"; a self-centered approach to life, an eagerness for transparency, which means that nothing should be confidential anymore; a willingness to improve the state of the world, especially through sustainable development, and a conviction that "free is cool", which implies a reassessment of profitability models for companies.
 This new paradigm reinforces Peter Drucker's statement: " Changes in society now have more impact than changes in management."
 Companies that ignore this new fact will face strong headwinds from consumers, society, and governments.

 A MINDSET FOR COMPETITIVENESS AND SUCCESS

 This world competitiveness landscape implies new attitudes and new approaches to managing people.
 It is not only being good at "what you do" that counts, but also being good at "what you are."
 Winners will need to deal with more uncertainty and a higher degree of discomfort.
 They should nurture a healthy sense of ambition for their organization and themselves.
-Resilience and the ability to quickly re-invent oneself are key to success.
+Resilience and the ability to quickly re-invent oneself are crucial to success.